katahiromz/EGA/EGA-Manual.md

   usage: dump(value, ...)
 ```

-Outputs the values with quotations if necessary.
+Outputs the values with quotations and commas if necessary.
 No return.

 ### EGA '`dumpln`' Function